Measure Impact - Maximize Impact

 Cost-Effectiveness

-We consider not only absolute impact but also the ratio of impact to cost.
-An intervention that achieves ten times more for the same amount than another is ten times better, regardless of media attention or political prioritization.
+We not only pay attention to the absolute impact, but also to the ratio of impact to cost.
+An intervention that achieves ten times more for the same amount than another is ten times better, regardless of media attention or political priority setting.

 =

-Resources are directed where they make the greatest difference
+Resources are directed where they make the biggest difference

 What follows from this?

-Evidence and cost-effectiveness ensure that funds flow where they have the greatest impact – for example through mosquito nets, medicines, or direct support for people in extreme poverty.
+Evidence and cost-effectiveness ensure that funds flow to where they can make the most difference, e.g. through mosquito nets, medication or direct help for people in extreme poverty.

 Scientific Foundation

-Our work is based on established findings in development economics.
-Renowned institutions such as the Abdul Latif Jameel Poverty Action Lab (J-PAL) and Innovations for Poverty Action (IPA) have demonstrated through randomized controlled trials that certain interventions in poverty reduction are particularly effective.
+Our donation decisions are based on established findings from development economics.
+Renowned research institutions such as the Abdul Latif Jameel Poverty Action Lab (J-PAL) and Innovations for Poverty Action (IPA) have proven through randomized controlled trials which measures to combat poverty are particularly effective.

-The economists Esther Duflo, Abhijit Banerjee, and Michael Kremer were awarded the Nobel Prize in Economics in 2019 "for their experimental approach to alleviating global poverty".
-Their work has significantly contributed to establishing the importance of RCTs in development economics and anchoring evidence-based methods in policy design.
+The economists Esther Duflo, Abhijit Banerjee, and Michael Kremer were awarded the Nobel Prize in Economics in 2019 'for their experimental approach to alleviating global poverty.'
+Their work has made a significant contribution to establishing the importance of RCTs in development economics and anchoring evidence-based methods in policy-making.

-GiveWell, whose analyses we rely on when selecting our donation partners, follows this evidence-based approach.
+GiveWell, on whose analyses we base our selection of donation partners, follows this evidence-based approach.

 Deworming in Children